openlumi/lumimqtt/README.md

 $ lumimqtt &

 ## To autorun:
-To autorun lumimqtt you need a file /etc/init.d/lumimqtt
+To autorun lumimqtt you need a file /etc/init.d/lumimqtt with the following content:

 #!/bin/sh /etc/rc.common